 Carrie Herman, Executive Director

 Carrie Herman took over the role as the Executive Director at the Kansas Learning Center for Health in July 2016.
 Prior to that she spent almost nine years at Asbury Park.
 Her leadership shines brightly thanks to her experience not only from being VP of Operations at Asbury, but also from completing the LeadingAge Kansas Center for Leadership program, serving as the Past President of the Newton Lions Club, Vice President of P.E.O.
-Chapter AK, and the Vice Chair of the Central Kansas Community Foundation—to name a few.
+Chapter AK, and the Chair of the Central Kansas Community Foundation—to name a few.
 When not working or serving her community, Carrie and her husband Clint enjoy watching their two sons in their multiple sporting activities and also taking frequent lake trips.

-Denise, Office Manager
+Elizabeth, Office Manager

 Julie, Receptionist & Program Scheduler